 Dearness Allowance can be understood as a component of salary which is some fixed percentage of the basic salary, aimed at hedging the impact of inflation.
 Since DA is directly related to the cost of living, the DA component is different for different employees based on their location.
 This means DA is different for employees in the urban sector, semi-urban sector, or the rural sector.

 Increase in Dearness Allowance, effective July 1 from 17% to 28%

 The cabinet had approved of a 11% point increase in Dearness Allowance (DA) and Dearness Relief (DR) for employees of the central government and pensioners from 1 July.
 The DA rate is 28%, up from 17%.

 What is Dearness Allowance?

-Dearness Allowance is cost of living adjustment allowance which the government pays to the employees of the public sector as well as pensioners of the same.
-DA component of the salary is applicable to both employees in India and Bangladesh.
+Dearness Allowance is the cost of living adjustment allowance which the government pays to the employees of the public sector as well as pensioners of the same.
+DA component of the salary applies to both employees in India and Bangladesh.

-After the Second World War, DA component was introduced by the government.
-After 2006, the formula for calculating dearness allowance has changed and currently DA is calculated as follows,
+After the Second World War, the DA component was introduced by the government.
+After 2006, the formula for calculating dearness allowance has changed and currently, DA is calculated as follows:

 Dearness Allowance % = ((Average of AICPI (Base Year 2001=100) for the past 12 months -115.76)/115.76)*100